Indian River State College: Athletics

 The athletic teams of The River, known as the "Pioneers," compete in the Southern Conference of the Florida State College Activities Association (FSCAA).
 The college is best known for its swimming and diving programs, which have achieved success at the national level.
 As of 2024, the men's team holds 50 consecutive National Junior College Athletic Association (NJCAA) championships, while the women's team has won 46 national titles, marking the longest championship streak in U.S. collegiate sports history.

 In addition to swimming and diving, The River offers competitive programs in men's baseball and basketball, and women's softball and volleyball, fostering both athletic and academic growth among student-athletes.
 However, in 2024, the college announced the discontinuation of its women's basketball program.
 This decision was influenced by financial concerns and the need to reallocate resources within the athletics department.
 The college cited a combination of budgetary constraints and the need for strategic adjustments as reasons for this significant change.

-The college’s athletic facilities have undergone significant upgrades, including the completion of a new baseball and softball complex in 2023, which reflects The River’s ongoing commitment to excellence in both academics and athletics.
+The college’s athletic facilities have undergone significant upgrades, including the completion of a new baseball and softball complex in 2023.